And the Winner is… Poles Who Won Oscars

 Finding Neverland Wins Original Score: 2005 Oscars

 Polish cinema didn't have to wait long for another Oscar.
 In 2005, Jan A.P.
 Kaczmarek received his own award.
-An outstanding composer, known for his soundtrack to Agnieszka Holland's films (Total Eclipse, Washington Square, The Third Miracle) was awarded by the Academy for his soundtrack to Finding Neverland, a movie about James Barrie and a friendship that inspired the creation of Peter Pan.
+An outstanding composer, known for his soundtrack to Agnieszka Holland's films (Total Eclipse, Washington Square, The Third Miracle), he was awarded by the Academy for his soundtrack to Finding Neverland – a movie about James Barrie and a friendship that inspired the creation of Peter Pan.

 I knew that it was a special movie.
 James Barrie and Peter Pan are important symbols in Anglo-Saxon culture and work on this movie was a truly unique experience for me, as a composer from Poland.
 This extraordinary atmosphere was present on the set of Finding Neverland from the very beginning.

 Finding Neverland, directed by Marc Foster, was a huge blockbuster, and it received seven Oscar nominations: for Best Motion Picture, Best Achievement in Costume Design, Best Achievement in Film Editing, Best Achievement in Art Direction, Best Actor (Johnny Depp), Best Adapted Screenplay and Best Original Score.
 The only Oscar for the movie went to Kaczmarek, who later composed music for outstanding films such as The Visitor by Tom McCarthy.

 On the Trail of Polish Fairy Tales

 2008: ‘Peter & The Wolf' – Best Short Animated Film